Exponential ergodicity for Markov processes with random switching: Constant jump rates

 \section{Constant jump rates}

-In this section, we begin by proving that under Assumptions \ref{hypo:Curv} or \ref{hyp:Lyap}, the process $\mathbf{X}$ cannot wander off to infinity, i.e.\ its semigroup possesses a Lyapunov function.
-We then prove Theorems \ref{th:W-cst} and \ref{th:dtv-cst} using a similar argument to \cite{MLMZ-Quant} for the first one and Harris' Theorem for the second one.
+In this section, we begin by proving that under Assumptions~\ref {hypo:Curv} or~\ref{hyp:Lyap}, the process $\mathbf{X}$ cannot wander off to infinity, that is, its semigroup possesses a Lyapunov function.
+We then prove Theorems~\ref{th:W-cst} and~\ref{th:dtv-cst} using a similar argument to \cite{MLMZ-Quant} for the first one and Harris' theorem for the second one.